Pops0/nextjs-portfolio/README.md

    - Create a light and dark mode using a set of 2 palettes
    - Resize components and the color of the text
    - Customization of the body
-   - I did most of the styling with MUI but did a small amount of touch-ups with CSS
+   - I did most of the styling with MUI but made a small amount of changes with CSS

 ## I used two APIs while building this website: